 You can follow the instructions in this section to configure the time which can be displayed on the video.
-There are Time Zone, Time Synchronization, Daylight Saving Time (DST) functions for setting the time.
+There are Time Zone, Time Synchronization, and Daylight Saving Time (DST) functions for setting the time.
 Time Synchronization consists of auto mode by Network Time Protocol (NTP) server and manual mode.

-To enter the Time Settings interface:
+Enter Time Settings interface: